 #11.
 (O) 1492 Locust Street

 Benjamin Billings Richards came to Dubuque in 1854 and entered the real estate business, which required him to travel throughout the state on horseback or by stagecoach.
 He went on to become one of the city’s most influential bankers.
 Richards campaigned against William B. Allison for Congress during the Civil War, and in the late 1880′s he ran against David Henderson for Congress in Iowa’s Third District.
 Allison-Henderson Park, at the corner of University and Grandview Avenue is named after these two congressmen (see Tour 3).
 Richards served 2 years in the Iowa house and 10 in the Senate.
 He was the first president of the Dubuque National Bank and the founder of other banks in northeast Iowa.
 Richards also served on the school board and for a time was the principal of the high school.
 He was a charter member of Linwood Cemetery, convincing the association to establish a system of perpetual care, and he had maple trees planted along a tract of land between Dubuque and Sageville.
 Richards’ house, designed by F.D.
 Hyde and erected in 1882, is an example of the “stick style”, a revival of the colonial American vernacular architecture of New England.
 Richards’ house almost looked like it stepped right out Nathaniel Hawthorne’s House of Seven Gables.
 During the Queen Anne era in the U.S., houses were constructed using balloon frames.
 In balloon framing, a long stud runs continuously from sill to eave line, allowing a single stud to frame multiple stories.
 With the prevalence of long lumber in the late 1880′s, and industrialization producing machine-made nails, balloon framing, which did not require carpenters to be as skilled as more complex framing methods, allowed houses to be constructed quickly and easily.
 The stick style tried to reflect this machine age in architecture using plain trim boards, soffits, aprons, and other decorative features while eliminating the overtly ornate features such as rounded towers and gingerbread trim (also known as bargeboard) used in more ornate architectural style of the time.
 Characteristics of the style to be seen in 1492 Locust Street are tall proportions, steep roofs, and an irregular silhouette.
 There are seven fireplaces, seven kinds of wood in the house, and over 80 stained and leaded glass windows.
 Hundreds of ceramic tiles grace the fireplaces, bookcases, and chair rails.
-A Richards’ family member occupied the house until 1989, when the home was sold and turned into a bed and breakfast.
+A Richards’ family member occupied the house until 1989, when the home was sold and turned into one of several Dubuque Iowa bed and breakfast inns.